vippsas/vipps-recurring-api/vipps-recurring-api.md

 [`GET:/v2/agreements/{agreementId}](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement).

 The `merchantAgreementUrl` is just a normal link to a page where the customer can log in and manage the agreement.
+We do not have any specific rewuirements for the security of the page, but we strongly recommend to use
-We strongly recommend to use [Vipps Logg Inn](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/) so the user does not have to use a username and password, but is logged in automatically through Vipps.
+[Vipps Logg Inn](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)
+so the user does not have to use a username and password, but is logged in automatically through Vipps.
 See the